Ogeon/rustful/README.md

 [![Build Status](https://travis-ci.org/Ogeon/rustful.png?branch=master)](https://travis-ci.org/Ogeon/rustful)
 [![Windows Build status](https://ci.appveyor.com/api/projects/status/6a95paoex0eptbgn/branch/master?svg=true)](https://ci.appveyor.com/project/Ogeon/rustful/branch/master)

-A light web micro-framework for Rust with REST-like features.
+A light HTTP framework for Rust, with REST-like features.
 The main purpose of Rustful is to create a simple, modular and non-intrusive foundation for HTTP applications.
 It has a mainly stateless structure, which naturally allows it to run both as one single server and as multiple instances in a cluster.